masif2002/AZ-900-notes/README.md

 ## VMs
 * In Azure, you are charged for the VM per second
 * In Windows, you have an Administrator username and password where as in Linux, you have SSH keys to access the instance
 * You need to pay for the Windows  License by default, but can use yours if you already have one
+* You can "resize" VMs to a bigger/smaller instance in Azure
 ### Features
 * Auto Shutdown option available